The inside story of how ABC fired Roseanne Barr

 Tuesday's racist and bizarre tweets were "unsurvivable," one of the sources said.
 "Enough was enough."

-Barr was informed by phone ahead of time that her show was being axed.
-But other "Roseanne" producers and cast members only found out when ABC issued a terse statement shortly before 11 a.m.
+Barr was informed by phone ahead of time.
+But other "Roseanne" producers and cast members only found out about the decision when ABC issued a terse statement shortly before 11 a.m.
 Pacific time.

 Inside ABC, there's now a sense of pride in how quickly this controversy was contained -- but there are lingering questions about why the network got back in business with Barr to begin with.